– General Information –

 → Live Cash Games ←

-Evidently, Baldwin is a frequent guest at the world’s most famous super high stakes cash game room that is named after him.
+Evidently, Baldwin is a frequent guest at the world’s most famous super high stakes cash game room that was named after him.
+In November 2020, however, it was renamed Legends Room.

 What’s more, Doyle Brunson even mentioned a mind-boggling $8,000/$16,000 (!) mixed game on Twitter once…